wp-plugins/soundcloud-master/readme.txt

 Contributors: Techgasp
 Tags: plugin, soundcloud, sound, music, mp3, wav, player, playlist, embedded, music sets, sets, sound cloud Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 3.8.1
-Stable tag: 4.2
+Stable tag: 4.3
 License: GPLv2 or later

-SoundCloud Master is a light weight and shiny clean code wordpress plugin WIDGET that you need to show off and sell your music.
+SoundCloud Master is a light weight and shiny clean code wordpress plugin that you need to show off and sell your music.

 == Description ==